mteij/Stripez/README.md

 ## What is Stripez?

-Stripez is a lightweight system to run the Schikko Rules.
-Keep a shared ledger of people, assign stripes for transgressions, fulfill them, and maintain an evolving scroll of decrees.
+Stripez is a lightweight system to keep track of stripes.
+Keep a shared list of people, assign stripes for transgressions, fulfill them, and maintain an evolving scroll of decrees.

 ## Core features